ballerina-platform/module-ballerinax-azure-service-bus/README.md

 ### Create a namespace in the Azure portal

-To begin using Service Bus messaging entities in Azure, you must first create a namespace with a name that is unique across Azure.
+To begin using Service Bus messaging in Azure, you must first create a namespace with a name that is unique across Azure.
 A namespace provides a scoping container for Service Bus resources within your application.

 To create a namespace: